Crumlin Road Gaol Experience Belfast Travel Guide

 It’s no surprise that Cuff’s Bar & Grill, a fully licensed restaurant, opened its doors in 2016, given the overwhelmingly positive reception from visitors.
 In recognition of their incredible standards, the Gaol Visitor Attraction and Conference Centre have been awarded the prestigious ***** visitor attraction rating, a fantastic recognition for their outstanding performance.

-Last but not least, their historic education program, “A Day in the life of a Victorian Child Prisoner,” received the Sandford Award for its excellent provision of heritage education, a remarkable achievement.
+Last but not least, their historic education program, “A Day in the Life of a Victorian Child Prisoner,” received the Sandford Award for its excellent provision of heritage education, a remarkable achievement.

 Opening Times